Shielding Effectiveness Testing

 We have a large variety of alternative test methods depending on the size, shape and expected screening of your sample.

-- The Electromagnetic Shielding Effectiveness of Planar Material up to 40 GHz
+- The electromagnetic shielding effectiveness testing of Planar Material up to 40 GHz

 - Anechoic Chambers and screened rooms; Shield Attenuation Measurement (and can be combined with a test and measurement health check)